 But does the same apply to iguanas?
 After all, they’re mostly herbivorous reptiles.
 Is spinach a good part of a healthy, balanced diet for these lizards?
 Can Iguanas even eat spinach in the first place?

-If you need a quick answer, here you go: Iguanas can eat spinach, but only small amounts once every other week.
+The answer is not quite as straightforward as a simple yes or no. Iguanas can eat spinach, but only in small amounts once every other week.
 Spinach is full of nutrients that benefit these lizards, but since it contains oxalates, which bind to calcium and prevent absorption, it can’t be given to them too frequently.
 You can feed iguanas spinach either raw or cooked.
 Cooking will reduce the oxalate content but not every iguana might like to eat it that way.

 I’d like to start off by taking a look at what exactly is in spinach.
 That way we have an idea of the nutritional contents of this vegetable so we can see if there’s anything present that can harm our Iguana.